 Many people, at least in our hard-working culture, think of spiritual growth or awakening as a process that you have to toil away at for a lifetime to “achieve.”
 More books!
 More workshops!
 More teachers!
 More meditation!
 We turn it into such a chore.

 I believe that we are all already “there.”
 Each of us already possesses Buddha-nature within.
-The peace and wisdom and love and awakening that we all seek is already there, already a part of us.
+The peace and wisdom and love and awakening that we all seek is already a part of us.
 So the spiritual path or process is more about stepping into where you already are, of seeing what is right in front of you, of standing up to your full height instead of crouching, of embracing the Beloved who is right before you, arms outstretched for you.

 So the most important thing, I think, is to cultivate stillness, presence, mindfulness—in daily life.
 Because when we do that, we can see and feel the Beings that we truly are.
 We can access the Universal Intelligence and the Universal Love.
 If we get still and wait, we can see that they have always been available to us.